 Spicers Canopy, Maryvale

-Perched up on the Scenic Rim where the air is just that little bit crisper, sits ten luxury tents known as Spicers Canopy.
+Perched upon the Scenic Rim in Maryvale where the air is just that little bit crisper, sits ten luxury tents known as Spicers Canopy.
 Bushwalking is the activity of choice on this property, which sits adjacent to 3200ha of Australian bush and mountains.
 But a typical day here might include a walk to the waterhole, mountain bike riding and laser target shooting.

 Your private chef will create magic from fresh regional produce and serve it up with great wines, all included in the cost of your stay.
 After dinner, listen to some bush poetry by the fireplace, or retreat to your luxury tent and its king-size bed, plush armchair, polished floorboards and timber deck.